my name is despised

 Note that this quote in the New Testament is not taken from the Hebrew Bible but from the Greek Septuagint (LXX) which translates into English as “Behold, days are coming, quoth the Lord, and I will make a new covenant with the house of Israel and the house of Iouda.
 It will not be like the covenant that I made with their fathers in the day when I took them by their hand to bring them out of the land of Egypt, because they did not abide in my covenant, and I was unconcerned for them, quoth the Lord, because this is the covenant that I will make with the house of Israel after those days, quoth the Lord.
 Giving I will give my laws in their mind, and I will write them on their hearts, and I will become a god to them, and they shall become a people to me.
 And they shall not teach, each his fellow citizen and each his brother, saying, ‘Know the Lord,’ because they shall all know me, from their small even to their great, because I will be gracious regarding their injustices, and remember their sins no more.”
 (Translation by NETS — for the Greek version see the title’s tooltip)

-Note that this quote in the New Testament is not taken from the Hebrew Bible but from the Greek Septuagint (LXX) which translates into English as “And you shall remove the evil one from yourselves.”
+Note that this quote in the New Testament is not taken from the Hebrew Bible but from the Greek Septuagint (LXX) which translates into English as “Who has known the mind of the Lord, and who has been his counselor to instruct him.”
 (Translation by NETS — for the Greek version see the title’s tooltip)